OrigamiKing3612/Terminal-Kingdom/README.md

 ## Installation
 > [!important]
 > If you are on Windows, you will need to install the swift tool chain.
+I recommend the `.exe` version.
+You don't have to install the C compiler stuff for this to work.
-You can find it [here](https://swift.org/download/).
+> You can find it [here](https://swift.org/download/).
 (I hope to fix this one day)
 1. Download the newest version from the releases.
 2. Extract the zip file.
 3. Run the `adventure` executable.